Estimated reading time: 3 minutes

 The Supreme Court has only infrequently written on the “dual sovereign” exception.
 It made an early appearance in 1922, in a unanimous decision (United States v.
 Lanza) which allowed federal prosecution of a bootlegger near Seattle who had earlier been fined under a state law outlawing liquor sales.

-Despite this record, and the fact at least four Justices approved taking Gamble’s appeal, Supreme Court observers of the recent oral argument believe it unlikely the Court will overturn the long-established “dual-sovereign” exception.
+Despite this record, at least four Justices approved taking Gamble’s appeal.
+Supreme Court observers of the recent oral argument believe it unlikely the Court will overturn the long-established “dual-sovereign” exception.
 This case relates to another SCOTUS case concerning how to define a violent felony for purposes of Armed Career Criminal Act sentencing enhancements.